 - The best VPN services to keep your online business private

 All can be installed on an unlimited number of devices for a single (usually paid) account and store an unlimited, or nearly unlimited, number of passwords.
+A couple are entirely free to use, and some others can be used across multiple devices for free.

 Most offer a two-factor authentication option for master passwords.
 But none can recover your master password for you if you forget it, although some let you reset that password to something else.